dirtybrie/stringbean/README.md

 stringbean = random_string_generator(args.strlen, cns)<br/>
 ```
 If you just want numbers you'd swap it with numb, etc,etc...<br/>
-The only thing is you cant just print uppercase or lower case characters(for now...)<br/>

 You can also alter the limit for text length and lines in a file
 by changing the values of the str_limit and lst_limit.